Congress, court pressure New York City to fix jails crisis

 More city jail inmates have died this year than in any of the past three years.
 There were seven deaths in 2020, three in 2019 and eight in 2018, according to the city’s Department of Correction.
 At least five deaths this year were suicides, the most since 2005.
 A city report last week showed sharply higher rates of violence, serious injuries to inmates and assaults on staff in the city’s jails compared with previous years.

-In a letter Friday to Attorney General Merrick Garland calling for a federal civil rights investigation, eight members of the city’s Congressional delegation said that the federal government had a duty to step in and “provide much needed oversight and accountability for the staff, officers, and detainees that reside on Rikers Island.”
+In a letter Friday to President Joe Biden and Attorney General Merrick Garland, eight members of the city’s Congressional delegation called for a federal civil rights investigation of the city’s jails.
+They said that the federal government had a duty to step in and “provide much needed oversight and accountability for the staff, officers, and detainees that reside on Rikers Island.”

 “We cannot continue to allow Rikers Island to deteriorate to the point that it is no longer a safe place for those in custody or those who work in the jails,” said the letter, signed by Reps.
 Ritchie Torres, Mondaire Jones, Yvette Clarke, Hakeem Jeffries, Jamaal Bowman, Carolyn Maloney, Adriano Espaillat and Gregory Meeks, all Democrats.